metrixorg/MetrixSDK-AndroidSample/README.en.md

 </div>

 <h3 id=setEventUploadThreshold>Limitation in number of events to upload</h3>
-Using the following function, you can specify that each time the number of your buffered events reaches the threshold, SDK should send them to the server:<br>
+Using the following function, you can specify that each time the number of your buffered events reaches the threshold, the Metrix SDK should send them to the server:<br>
 <div dir=ltr>

     Metrix.getInstance().setEventUploadThreshold(50);